Presenting with confidence starts in the mind.

 – Begin the preparation process until by learning all you possibly can about your audience.

 – On separate notes write down in under 140 characters your message, what you want them to think, feel and do.

-– Now write down everything you could possibly include to help you achieve the goals noted on your post it notes.
+– Write down everything you could possibly include to help you achieve the goals noted on your post it notes.

-Once you have absolute clarity on why you are presenting and have crafted and constructed your content in that knowledge it’s time to practice.
+You have crafted and constructed your contentcarefully.
+Now it’s time to practice.

-When it comes to presenting it’s our perception that creates our reality.
+When it comes to presenting with confidence, it’s our perception that creates our reality.

 How you perceive yourself and your audience is of critical importance.